SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 ## Testing

 To test your newly created Continuous Deployment process, return to the `Builds` section in Azure DevOps, select your build definition and click on `Queue`.
-Select your branch, and click on `Queue`.
+Select your branch and click on `Queue`.
 A new build will be created and will start building.

 ![Queuing a build](../../images/azure-devops-spfx-19.png)